Context Engineering

 name="fetch_order",

-desc="Lookup order status",
+desc="Query order status",

-kwargs={"order_id": (str, "Order ID")},
+kwargs={"order_id": (str, "order id")},

 func=fetch_order,